davidiswhat/AnimeIllustrationRecognizer/README.md

 A major one used was Tensorflow.

-- After installation, run MainWindow.py
+- Run MainWindow.py after installation

 # Usage